Archie Clark (basketball): College

+Minnesota offered the 21-year old Clark a basketball scholarship and he played three varsity seasons at point guard under head basketball coach John Kundla at Minnesota (1963 to 1966).
+Blacks had limited opportunities to play sports at major universities at the time, but Minnesota pioneered colorblind recruiting in the Big Ten, beginning with football coach Murray Warmath's recruiting Bobby Bell, and later Carl Eller (whom Clark would befriend at Minnesota).
+Kundla followed Warmath's precedent, and recruited black players like Clark and Lou Hudson.
+Clark played three years in the backcourt at Minnesota with future NBA All-Star guard Hudson.
+Clark and Hudson understood they were pioneers, and remained close until Hudson's death in 2014; Clark considering Hudson to be "'like my younger brother'".

-Minnesota offered the 21-year old Clark a basketball scholarship and he played three seasons under head coach John Kundla at Minnesota (1963-66).
-Playing guard for the Gophers, he averaged 11.1 points per game as a sophomore, 14.3 points per game as a junior and 24.5 points per game as a senior (fourth best in the Big Ten that year).
-Clark played his three years in the backcourt at Minnesota with future NBA All-Star guard Lou Hudson.
-The team selected him as its captain in his senior year, the first black team captain in its history.
-Clark was selected first team Big Ten All-Conference as a senior.
+Playing guard for the Gophers, Clark averaged 11.1 points per game as a sophomore, 14.3 points per game as a junior, and 24.5 points per game as a senior (fourth best in the Big Ten that year).
+He also averaged over five rebounds per game in his 72-game college career.
+Clark was the team's point guard, usually in the role of passing to Hudson; but Hudson was injured during the 1965–66 season, and Clark stepped up his own scoring.
+The team selected Clark as its captain in his senior year, the first black team captain in its history.
+Clark was selected first-team All-Big Ten as a senior (1966).
+In 1966, Clark was an Associated Press honorable mention All-American, along with Hudson; and a United Press International honorable mention All-American.

-Clark also played on the Gophers' baseball team, and was a starter on the 1964 NCAA baseball championship team, and played center field the following season.
+Clark also played on the Gophers' baseball team.
+He was a starter on the 1964 NCAA baseball championship team, and played center field the following season.

 Professional basketball

 Los Angeles Lakers

-After a strong collegiate career, he was drafted by the Los Angeles Lakers in the fourth round of the 1966 NBA draft (37th overall).
-In his 10-season (1966-1976) NBA career, Clark played for the Lakers, the Philadelphia 76ers, the Baltimore/Capital Bullets, the Seattle SuperSonics, and the Detroit Pistons.
+After a strong collegiate career, he was drafted by the Los Angeles Lakers in the fourth round of the 1966 NBA draft, 37th overall.
+In his 10-season (1966 to 1976) NBA career, Clark played for the Lakers, the Philadelphia 76ers, the Baltimore/Capital Bullets, the Seattle SuperSonics, and the Detroit Pistons.

-As a 25-year old Lakers' rookie, Clark averaged 10.5 points, 2.7 assists and 2.9 rebounds in 23.2 minutes per game.
+As a 25-year old Lakers' rookie, Clark averaged 23.2 minutes, 10.5 points, 2.7 assists, and 2.9 rebounds per game.
 In addition to Clark, the Lakers had future Hall of Fame guards Jerry West and Gail Goodrich, as well as Walt Hazzard.
-He was third in Rookie of the Year voting, behind winner Dave Bing and former Minnesota teammate Lou Hudson.
-In 1967-68, Clark became the Lakers' starting point guard, averaging 19.9 points per game, along with 4.4 assists and 4.2 rebounds per game.
-He was selected to the west All-Star team, and scored 17 points in 15 minutes of play in the All-Star game.
+Clark was third in Rookie of the Year voting, behind winner Dave Bing and former Minnesota teammate Lou Hudson.
+In 1967–68, Clark became the Lakers' starting point guard, averaging 19.9 points per game, along with 4.4 assists and 4.2 rebounds per game.
+He was selected to the west All-Star team, and scored 17 points in 15 minutes of play in the 1968 All-Star Game.